On solving basic equations over the semiring of functional digraphs: Solving basic equations on permutations

 Since $p$ divides $q$, we want to calculate ${\Pi}_\mathbf{E}(\frac{8316000}{{\Pi}_\mathbf{F}(8316000,8400)},8400)$.
 Let us begin by considering ${\Pi}_\mathbf{F}(8316000$ $,8400)$.
 Since $8316000$ and $8400$ are not coprime, the method is iterated, \ie Again, $990$ and $8400$ are not coprime, we call recursively the function ${\Pi}_\mathbf{F}(\frac{990}{\gcd(990,8400)},\gcd(990,8400))={\Pi}_\mathbf{F}(33,30)$ which brings us to ${\Pi}_\mathbf{F}(\frac{33}{\gcd(33,30)},\gcd(33,30))={\Pi}_\mathbf{F}(11,3)$.
 Since $11$ and $3$ are coprime, the method returns $11$.

 Let us therefore study ${\Pi}_\mathbf{E}(\frac{8316000}{11},8400)={\Pi}_\mathbf{E}(756000,8400)$.
-With $i=1$, $div=\frac{756000}{8400}=90$, $g=\gcd(90,8400)$ $=30$ and $g'=\gcd(90^2,8400)=\gcd(8100,8400)=300$.
+With $i=1$, $d=\frac{756000}{8400}=90$, $g=\gcd(90,8400)$ $=30$ and $g'=\gcd(90^2,8400)=\gcd(8100,8400)=300$.
 Since $g\neq g'$, $i$ becomes $2$, $g$ takes value $300$ and $g'$ becomes $\gcd(90^3,8400)=\gcd(729000,8400)=600$.
 Hence, since $g$ and $g'$ are still not equal, the method continues as follows.

 At this point, since $g=g'$, the method returns $1200$.
-Finally, since $1200$ divides $n=6000$ we know that the equation admits of solution.
+Finally, since $1200$ divides $n=6000$ we know that the equation admits a solution.

-Let us now see what happens, from the point of view of the factorisations, by applying the previous method.
-Considering the values in input of this example, the factorisations are:
+Let us now see what happens, from the point of view of the factorizations, by applying the previous method.
+Considering the values in input of this example, the factorizations are: